 Writing and Rhetoric: Digital rhetoric, empathy and video games, intersections of queer theory and video games, performativity and embodiment in gaming, the queer history of horror

 Corpus Linguistics, Multilingual Learners' Academic Communication and Identity, L2 Pronunciation.

 Literature: 18th and 19th century British literature and culture, esp.
 Romanticism; lyric poetry; history of reading; literary and cultural theory

-Film and Media: global media and television studies, Middle East and Arab media studies, visual culture studies, urban studies, critical theory, media history and theory, religion and media, cultural studies
+Global media and television studies, Middle East and Arab media studies, visual culture studies, urban studies, infrastructure studies, critical theory, media history and theory, cultural studies

 Writing and Rhetoric: brain research and the teaching of writing; portfolio assessment; writing and meditation